DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Systematic simulation of DecNef experiments using DecNefSimulator

 \subsubsection{Generative model}

 For the generator, we use a VAE.
 The latent space of the VAE contains the subject's possible cognitive states in the absence of external stimuli (i.e. during mental imagery).
-The generator manifold $X = \{ D_\mathcal{G}(z) \mid z \in \mathbb{R}^{m} \}$ defines the data space, and contains the observable representation of those cognitive states (which, in empirical DecNef, would be fMRI scans).\\
+The generator manifold $X = \{ D_\mathcal{G}(z) \mid z \in \mathbb{R}^{m} \}$ defines the data space, and contains the observable representation of those cognitive states (which, in empirical DecNef, would be fMRI scans --- here, we use either visual images or synthetic fMRI scans).

 Thus, $z$ are points in the latent space of the VAE (internal cognitive states), and $x$ are points in the data space (observable representations of those cognitive states).
-Following the update rule $\mathcal{L}$, the latent space is traversed from $z_t$ to $z_{t+1}$, which is then projected to $x_{t+1}$ through the VAE decoder ($x_{t+1} = D_\mathcal{G}(z_{t+1})$), after which $x_{t+1}$ is provided to the classifier $\mathcal{D}$ to update the feedback.\\
+Following the update rule $\mathcal{L}$, the latent space is traversed from $z_t$ to $z_{t+1}$, which is then projected to $x_{t+1}$ through the VAE decoder ($x_{t+1} = D_\mathcal{G}(z_{t+1})$), after which $x_{t+1}$ is provided to the classifier $\mathcal{D}$ to update the feedback.

 Although the VAE is trained in an unsupervised way, having some labeled samples from the VAE's training data-set can be useful to understand latent space structure and track the progress of the simulated DecNef procedure.
 Each labeled example $\{x_i\in X^k\}_{i=1}^N$ from a category $k$ is mapped by the encoder to a Gaussian posterior distribution $q_\phi(z_i\mid x_i)$ with mean $z_i$ and covariance matrix $\sigma_i\mathbb{I}_{m}$, where $m$ is the dimension of the latent space and $\mathbb{I}_{m}$ is the identity matrix.
 From there, we define $z^k$ and $\sigma^k$ as the averages of the means and variances arising from the labeled samples from the category $k$, i.e.